 - Toxic Exposure

 Jan.
 20, 2015

-Today, the burn pit litigation is a consolidation of lawsuits alleging that KBR, a government contractor, exposed American servicemembers and civilian contract workers to harmful fumes from its unauthorized use of open-air surface burning as a means to dispose of vast quantities of unsorted waste, including hazardous waste, medical waste, and human waste, at military facilities in Iraq and Afghanistan.
+This consolidation of lawsuits alleges that KBR, a government contractor, exposed American servicemembers and civilian contract workers to harmful fumes from its unauthorized use of open-air surface burning as a means to dispose of vast quantities of unsorted waste, including hazardous waste, medical waste, and human waste, at military facilities in Iraq and Afghanistan.
 Exposure to harmful fumes from these burn pits is alleged to have caused these American servicemembers and civilian contract workers to contract various serious injuries.
 The burn pits specifically addressed in the KBR lawsuit varied in size and location.